When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 Cybersecurity is being revolutionized by the quick development of artificial intelligence (AI).
-It presents methods previously unheard-of, to protect against increasingly sophisticated and automated threats.
+AI offers new methods to protect against increasingly sophisticated and automated threats.

 AI is evolving from a support tool to a key component of contemporary cybersecurity plans.
 Using AI to spot abnormalities, automate threat responses, and enhance security teams is helping defenders outperform attackers, scale up their operations, and act more quickly.